Where to Stay by Gorge du Verdon in France

 The incredibly turquoise waters of Gorge du Verdon ~ often called the “Grand Canyon of France.”

-The Gorge du Verdon makes an ideal road trip from Cannesor St. Tropez ~ two extremely popular destinations in the South of France.
-My friend & I rented a car in Cannes, then drove up through Mougins & Grasse (the well-known perfume center) on D6085, eventually coming to D71 ~ a spectacular route set right along the edge of the Gorge.
+The Gorge du Verdon makes an ideal road trip from Cannes or St. Tropez ~ two popular destinations in the South of France.
+My friend & I rented a car in Cannes, then drove up through Mougins & Grasse on D6085, eventually coming to D71 ~ a spectacular route set right along the Gorge’s edge.
 I highly recommend taking this slightly longer, more scenic route.

-And in case you’re wondering: the best way to see the Gorge du Verdon is to rent a car.
-There’s no public transport to get here, so renting a car is a must.
+There’s no public transport in this area, so renting a car is a must.
 My friend & I found a great deal through Discover Cars, spending less than $40/day on a rental.
 SO worth it to see the Gorge!

 Where to Stay by the Gorge du Verdon

-There are no towns located right at the Gorge du Verdon ~ so your nearest accommodations are actually camp sites!
+There are no towns located right at the Gorge du Verdon.
+So the closest accommodations are actually camp sites!
 The two closest are listed below, & are more like “Glamping.”

-1) Camping Huttopia Gorge du Verdon ~ You’ve got lots of options at this “glamping” campsite: you can stay in a tent, chalet, mobile home, or wood & canvas structure.
-They’ve got an outdoor, heated pool with gorgeous views of the surrounding mountains, + private beach access, a restaurant, & water sport options.
+1) Camping Huttopia Gorge du Verdon ($$)~ You’ve got lots of options at this “glamping” campsite: you can stay in a tent, chalet, mobile home, or wood & canvas structure.
+They’ve got a heated pool with gorgeous views of the surrounding mountains + private beach access, a restaurant, & water sports.

-2) Camping Domaine Chasteuil Provence ~ This campsite is also very close to the Gorge: offering tents, chalets, & eco-lodges.
-They have over 210 camp sites available, a shop & restaurant (higher up with views), & a heated pool as well as a kids’ paddling pool ~ making it a great spot for families.
+2) Camping Domaine Chasteuil Provence ($) ~ This campsite is close to the Gorge: offering tents, chalets, & eco-lodges.
+They have over 210 camp sites available, a shop & restaurant (with views), heated pool + a kid’s pool ~ making it a great spot for families.

 Where to Stay by Gorge du Verdon